Why you should use your CPF to pay for your housing loan

 2. Interest rate that your CPF OA is entitled to

-Depending on how much balance you have across your CPF accounts, your CPF accrued interest can be compounding at 2.5% or 3.5%* , due to the additional 1% interest that you may earn from your OA for the first $30,000 of your CPF balance.
+Depending on how much balance you have across your CPF accounts, your CPF accrued interest can be compounding at 2.5% or 3.5%, due to the additional 1% interest that you may earn from the first S$60,000 of your CPF balance (capped at S$20,000 for your OA).

 While you can manually calculate your CPF accrued interest using a spreadsheet, it is faster to log in to your CPF Online Services and check under “My Statement” to check your total accrued interest.